 Pictures of the sisters, their parents and other family members can be seen in the Wynne Home.
 In 1997, Samuella and Ruth donated the beautiful and historic house to the City of Huntsville for use as a cultural arts center.

-If you have not met Ella Ruth, come by the Wynne Home during Herb Day, March 31, 2012.
-Hosted by the local Texas Thyme Unit of the Herb Society of America, the event will feature tours of the garden and house, workshops and demonstrations, crafts, vendors, food, musicians, and many other delightful opportunities to enjoy a lovely day!
+If you have not met Ella Ruth, come by the Wynne Home any time to visit.
+Also stop by to visit during our Herb Festival in March..
+Hosted by the local Texas Thyme Unit of the Herb Society of America, the event will feature speakers, crafts, vendors, food, musicians, lots of herbs and other plants, and many other delightful opportunities to enjoy a lovely day!
 You can tour the herb garden, see Ella Ruth, and learn about the many herbs which grow there.
 When you see Ella Ruth keeping watch in the herb garden, she may seem austere and reserved compared to her namesakes.
 But if you look closely, you may see a gleam of mischief in her eyes!